SSL-SLR: Self-Supervised Representation Learning for Sign Language Recognition: Self-Supervised Framework For Sign Language Recognition (SSL-SLR)

 The idea is to use a contrastive algorithm to progressively degrade a sign, first from the first to the last frame (to determine the frame \(k_s^*\)), then from the last to the first frame (to determine \(k_e^*\)).
 The impact of each degradation is then evaluated on linear evaluation.
 If the model becomes invariant to frames necessary for identifying a sign, its performance during linear evaluation will be low.
 Conversely, if it learns to be invariant to irrelevant frames, it will focus more on informative parts, leading to better downstream performance.
 For the degradation, several augmentations can be applied.
 Due to its capacity of modifying the temporal order of sequences while preserving the local distribution of the frames, temporal permutation is chosen.
-Additionally, transformer encoder with a positional encoding is sensitive to the positioning of each element in the sequence, temporal permutation will induce diversity between the positive pairs from the point of view of the transformer encoder.
+Additionally, as a transformer encoder with a positional encoding is sensitive to the positioning of each element in the sequence, temporal permutation will induce diversity between the positive pairs from the point of view of the transformer encoder.
 Contrary to augmentations such as rotations, Gaussian blur, flips that are applied at the local frame level.
-Algorithm~\ref{algo_perm} presents an overview of this method.
-It takes as input a dataset of sequences $\mathcal{D}$, a contrastive algorithm $\mathcal{C}$, and two augmentations $\pi_1$ and $\pi_2$ (typically two random permutations) applied to sequence segments.
-Its goal is to determine $k_s^*$ and $k_e^*$ (boundary importance) whose permutation maximizes the classification accuracy of $\mathcal{C}$.
-For $k_s$, the algorithm evaluates the accuracy after permuting the first $k_s$ frames, increasing $k_s$ as long as accuracy increases.
-For $k_e$, it follows a symmetric procedure on the last $k_e$ frames.
-The \texttt{SegmentEval} function applies $\pi_1$ and $\pi_2$ to the selected segment, inserts the modified segments back into the sequence, and measures accuracy via $\mathcal{C}$.
-The process stops for each parameter when further changes no longer improve accuracy, and returns $(k_s^*, k_e^*)$ as the optimal lengths before stagnation.
-After determining the boundary importance, the part permutation simply consists of generating positive pairs by applying augmentation on the first $k_s^*$ and on the last $k_e^*$ to help the contrastive model to be more focused on the relevant part of the sign.
-The next part of this section presents two case studies as proof of concept for determining $k_s^*$ and $k_e^*$ one on the GSL and the other on the LSFB dataset.